cyphina/Cyber4AllWebapp/join-the-team-master/DEVLOG.md

 that could lead to this issue had to be some kind of formatting problem.
     -Fixed using JSON.stringify on the array object.

-8. Ran into a lot of issues that were of my own negligance:
+8. Ran into a lot of issues that were of my own negligence:
     When programming the radiobutton, I passed in the wrong parameter to the function I was calling.
 I thought I called the wrong DOM event and that (check) didn't work, so I kept looking up the right DOM event and testing out different methodologies to different problems I found online.
     I had a random comma in my html element and I got this weird error which I found various solutions for online.
 I later found the extra comma.
     I had been trying to reference {{task.text}} from when I looped over the task objects in my category object, and I forgot that I only stored the ids in category not the actual tasks.